-NEET-PG Exam Likely In First Week Of July; No National Exit Test This Year
+NEET-PG exam likely in first week of July; no National Exit Test this year

 According to the recently-notified “Post-Graduate Medical Education Regulations, 2023” which have replaced the Postgraduate Medical Education (Amendment) Regulations, 2018, the existing NEET-PG examination will continue till the proposed NExT becomes operational for the purpose of PG admission.

 The NEET-PG is an eligibility-cum-ranking examination prescribed as the single entrance examination for admission to various MD/MS and PG Diploma Courses under the National Medical Commission Act, 2019.
-(AGENCIES)

-NEET-PG Exam Likely In First Week Of July; No National Exit Test This Year

-New Delhi, Jan 6: The National Eligibility-cum-Entrance Test-Postgraduate examination is likely to be held in the first week of July and the counselling in the first week of August, sources said on Saturday.
+(PTI)